armory/docs/content/en/continuous-deployment/release-notes/rn-armory-spinnaker/armoryspinnaker_v2-31-0.md

 ### **New**: Option to disable healthcheck for google provider
 Added the option to disable the healthcheck for Google provider similar to AWS and Kubernetes.

-### **New**: Implementation work for Helm Parameters feature request
-Please reference [this documentation](https://spinnaker.io/docs/guides/user/kubernetes-v2/deploy-helm/#configure-api-versions-and-a-kubernetes-version) for more details regarding this feature flag.

 ### Helm Parameters

 Spinnaker users baking Helm charts can now use SpEL expression parameters for API Version and Kubernetes Version in the Bake Manifest stage so that they can conditionally deploy different versions of artifacts depending on the target cluster API and K8s versions.
-To learn more about this exciting new feature, visit [Helm Parameters](https://spinnaker.io/docs/guides/user/kubernetes-v2/deploy-helm/).
+To learn more about this exciting new feature, visit [Helm Parameters](https://spinnaker.io/docs/guides/user/kubernetes-v2/deploy-helm/#configure-api-versions-and-a-kubernetes-version).

 ### Dynamic rollback timeout